Saskatoon Snowfall Totals & Accumulation Averages

 There are data and descriptions here of how many days it snows and the total amount of snowfall that Saskatoon usually gets.
 There are also monthly and yearly counts of the days that Saskatoon normally has heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when the city can expect its first and last snowfalls of the season.

-All the numbers are long-term historical averages based on weather data gathered from 1971 to 2000 at the Saskatoon Diefenbaker International Airport.
+All the numbers are long-term historical averages based on weather data gathered from 1981 to 2010 at the Saskatoon Water Treatment Plant near Victoria Park along the South Saskatchewan RIver.

 How Often it Snows in Saskatoon